 In External research, you should first start with Harvard Business School’s website.
 Research on the program you are planning to apply for (2- year MBA, executive program, HBX, Doctoral programs).
-Look at the facts and figures of their MBA program, Alumni, research and their campus & culture.
+Look at the facts and figures of their MBA program, Alumni, research, and their campus & culture.
 HBS boasts about their diverse classrooms.
-Look at the table below.
-It gives you an idea about the various aspects diversity HBS looks for.
+Take a look at the Harvard Business School (HBS) class profile, and employment reports to learn more.

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
 Write to us at email@example.com.
-We are the most reviewed GMAT prep company on gmatclub with 1850+ reviews (as on August 26, 2019).
-Why don’t you take a free trial and judge it for yourself?
+We are the most reviewed GMAT prep company on gmatclub with 2100+ reviews.
+Why don’t you take a free trial and judge for yourself?

 Contact people on LinkedIn